suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 	if __name__ == '__main__':
 		batchTauWeight()

 To run the batch simulations you will need to have MPI properly installed and NEURON configured to use MPI.
-Run the following command: ``mpiexec -np [num_cores] nrniv -python -mpi batch.py`` , where ``[num_cores]`` should be replaced with the number of processors you want to use.
-The minimum required is 2, since one will be uses to schedule the jobs (master node); e.g. if you select 4 processors, one will be used to schedule jobs, and the other 3 will run NEURON simulations with different parameter combinations.
+Run the following command: ``mpiexec -np [num_cores] nrniv -python -mpi tut8_batch.py`` , where ``[num_cores]`` should be replaced with the number of processors you want to use.
+The minimum required is 2, since one will be used to schedule the jobs (master node); e.g. if you select 4 processors, one will be used to schedule jobs, and the other 3 will run NEURON simulations with different parameter combinations.

 Once the simulations are completed you should have a new folder ``tut8_data`` with the following files: